artemissakorafa

 When is a word untranslatable?

 We already know that language is not just about words.
-As suggested by Sapir-Whorf, it's something like a guide to social reality.
-It's also created and developed to meet the communicative needs of the society in which it is spoken, hence it reflects the social, historical and cultural reality of each country.
-Different words are created based on the reality and the challenges each society has to face.
+As suggested by Sapir-Whorf, it's can be rather described as a guide to social reality.
+It's also created and developed to meet the communicative needs of the society in which it is spoken reflecting the social, historical, and cultural reality of each country.

 These cultural differences between languages are one of the reasons behind untranslatability.

-Untranslatability is the property of text or speech for which no equivalent can be found when translated/interpreted into another language (1).
-One can describe a word or concept but can't really find an exact equivalent.
+Untranslatability is the property of a text or any utterance, in one language, for which no equivalent text or utterance can be found in another language when translated (1).
+In cases of untranslatable words, one can describe a word or concept but finding an exact equivalent is almost impossible.

-In fact, there are some words that don't even make sense in some languages and countries.
-The legend says that there are more than 50 words describing different kinds of snow in Inuktut aka Inuit (Eskimo language).
-Even though many people believe that this is just an anecdote, having more than 5-10 words to describe snowy weather would be quite pointless for countries where such weather conditions are never the case.
+In fact, there are some words that may not even make sense in some languages and countries.
+Legend has it that there are more than 50 words describing different kinds of snow in Inuktitut (Inuit, also known as Eskimo language).
+While this may be just an anecdote, it's still clear that having more than 5-10 words to describe snowy weather in a language would be quite pointless in countries where such weather conditions are rarely or never the case.

 Is untranslatability a problem?

 Untranslatability is an undeniable reality in the world of linguistics (2).
-Even though it illustrates the complexity of languages across the world, it may often pose a problem to translators who strive to retain the meaning of the original text.
+Even though it illustrates the complexity of languages across the world, it may often pose a problem to translators who strive to retain the meaning of the original text when translating it into an other language.

-However, it's usually not perceived as a problem but rather as a positive attribute of languages.
+However, untranslatability is usually not perceived as a problem but rather as a positive attribute of languages.
 As language is a way to express the world around us, differences between languages show exactly how different words reflect the diverse communicative needs in the society in which each language is spoken.

 What about the concept of equivalence?